About

 Learned that my name, and nickname is hard to pronounce in English.
 Everyone is super friendly trying to pronounce correctly. dnsmichi it stays.

 I love exploring new technologies and trying new things, no matter how complicated or fragile they are.
-I also love documenting everything on my journey, resulting in blog posts, community topics and tweets.
+I also love documenting everything on my journey, resulting in blog posts, community coffee chats and social shares.
 Sourcing from fast moving technology, we have created a community tech coffee chat called "#EveryoneCanContribute cafe".

 My passion for education and free workshops led to a series of CI/CD workshops, and the idea to create a learning platform which shares more workshops for (Kubernetes) Observability in 2022: